 %.
 Try the following command:

-%s abandoned the
+%s abandoned the revision and the

 desk information by moving